The 10 Kentucky Cities With The Largest Black Population For 2026

 If you’re looking for a breakdown of African American populations across Kentucky according to the most recent data, this is an accurate list.

-The blackest cities in Kentucky are Shively, Hopkinsville, Radcliff, Louisville/Jefferson County metro government (balance), Oak Grove, Paducah, Lebanon, Lyndon, Lexington-Fayette urban county, and Frankfort.
+The blackest cities in Kentucky are Shively, Hopkinsville, Radcliff, Louisville/Jefferson County metro government (balance), Oak Grove, Paducah, Lebanon, Lexington-Fayette urban county, Frankfort, and Bowling Green.

 If you’re curious enough, here are the least African American places in Kentucky: